dgraph-io/dgraph/wiki/content/clients/index.md

 `*grpc.ClientConn` per Dgraph instance.
 Mutations will be made in a round robin fashion, resulting in an initially semi random predicate distribution.
 {{% /notice %}}

+### Transactions

+Clients perform mutations and queries on Dgraph using transactions.
+A transaction is a unit of work to be performed by Dgraph.
+A transaction commit has all-or-nothing semantics: either all the changes are accepted by Dgraph or none are.
+A transaction can be aborted when a concurrently running transaction was committed and mutated the same data.
+Transactions can also be manually aborted, in which case all the changes will be discarded.

 ## Go